Our Diversify your Mind Club events are a safe space for all staff to share radical thoughts and have brave discussions on race and racism.

 Using a range of media, the Diversify your Mind (DYM) Club creates an enjoyable, insightful, engaging and inclusive forum to encourage new ways of thinking about race, equality and inclusivity designed normalise conversations and to support you on your anti-racist journey.

 While we started as a book club, we have evolved into including a wider range of accessible, free and different types of educational media.
-We engage in content including poetry, plays, films and books that raise awareness of diverse cultures and experiences, may challenge our assumptions, and that encourage learning in an informal, open-minded and accessible environment.
+We engage in content including poetry, plays, films and books that raise awareness of diverse cultures and experiences, may challenge our assumptions, and that encourage learning in an informal, open-minded, brave safe space and accessible environment.
 Members can ask uncomfortable questions in confidence and discover ways of being more culturally sensitive and aware of inequalities and the real lived experiences of those different to them.
 We continue to learn and work on accessibility provisions and look to doing better on this aspect to support our disabled staff better in the future.

-The Diversify your Mind club has been established by Dr Kavita Powley, City’s Race Equality Manager, to facilitate discussion on culture and identity to promote race equity.
-The club has continued to evolve while Dr. Powley has been on Maternity Leave throughout 2021 and supports the Race Equality Charter work being done at City, University of London and creates an informal brave safe space environment for allies, new learners on their inclusion journey and those involved in equality, diversity and inclusion work across City.
+The Diversify your Mind book club was established by Dr Kavita Powley, City’s Race Equality Manager, to facilitate discussion on culture and identity to promote race equity.
+The club has continued to evolve while Dr. Powley has been on Maternity Leave throughout 2021 and supports the Race Equality Charter work being done at City, University of London.
+It creates an informal brave safe space environment for allies and new learners (across racial groups) on their inclusion journey and for those involved in equality, diversity and inclusion work across City.

 The club meets once a month on zoom and alternates between lunchtimes and after work to encourage inclusivity.
 Doing the pre-work is recommended if you want to get the most out of every session.
 However, everyone is welcome even without having done the pre-work, as you can still listen, engage, meet new people, and learn something!